Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 Damage to the cranial nerves, including the optic chiasm

-Due to the proximity of the cranial nerves, the infectious process often passes to them.
-In this case, III, IV, V and VI pairs of cranial nerves can be affected.
-With the defeat of the third pair of cerebral nerves, the patient develops double vision, a violation of the movement of the eyeball outward, as well as up, down and inward.
-If the fourth pair of nerves is affected, then only downward and sideways movement of the eye is disturbed.
+Due to the close location of the cranial nerves, the infectious process often spreads to them.
+In this case, the III, IV, V and VI pairs of cranial nerves may be affected.
+If the third pair of cerebral nerves is damaged, the patient experiences double vision, impaired movement of the eyeball outward, as well as up, down and inward.
+If the IV pair of nerves is affected, then only downward and sideways eye movements are impaired.

-If the infection involves the trigeminal nerve ( v couple) then the sensitivity of the skin of the face, teeth, chewing muscles is disturbed.
+If the infection involves the trigeminal nerve ( V pair) then the sensitivity of the skin of the face, teeth, and chewing muscles is impaired.

 Most severe consequences develop if the optic chiasm is involved in the inflammatory process.
-This is accompanied by the appearance of blind spots in the visual field ( with a cat), blindness in one half of the visual field ( hemianopsia), and in severe cases, complete loss of vision ( amaurosis).
+This is accompanied by the appearance of blind spots in the field of view ( cattle), blindness in one half of the visual field ( hemianopsia), and in severe cases, complete loss of vision ( amaurosis).

 Spread of infection into the cranial cavity

-Sometimes the infection breaks into the cranial cavity through natural openings in the sphenoid sinus.
-At the same time, bacteria or viruses if the inflammation is viral) can affect both the very substance of the brain and its membranes.
+Sometimes the infection breaks into the cranial cavity through the natural openings in the sphenoid sinus.
+At the same time, bacteria ( or viruses, if the inflammation is of viral etiology) can affect both the brain substance itself and its membranes.
 In the first case, encephalitis develops, and in the second, meningitis.
 In both cases, the patient's condition deteriorates sharply.
-There is lethargy up to stupor, blood pressure drops, vomiting appears, photophobia.
+Lethargy occurs, including stupor, blood pressure drops, vomiting, and photophobia appear.

 Spread of infection to other sinuses

-Usually, the infection penetrates into the sphenoid sinus from other sinuses, most often from the maxillary or ethmoid sinuses.
+Usually the infection penetrates into the sphenoid sinus from other sinuses, most often from the maxillary or ethmoidal sinus.
 However, the disease can develop in a different scenario.
-Inflammation from the sphenoid sinus through natural fistulas or with blood flow can pass to other airways.
-So, several sinuses can be involved at the same time with the development of the so-called pansinusitis.
+Inflammation from the sphenoid sinus through natural anastomosis or through the bloodstream can spread to other airways.
+Thus, several sinuses can be involved simultaneously with the development of so-called pansinusitis.

-This complication most often develops against the background of sphenoiditis with involvement of the cribriform labyrinth.
-Since the last anatomical structure is in direct contact with the cavity of the orbit, the microbial flora penetrates into this cavity very easily.
-In this case, retrobulbar ( located behind the eye) abscesses, phlegmon.
-These accumulations of pus further put pressure on the eyeball, leading to its protrusion.
-When soft tissues are involved in the inflammatory process, the skin around the eyes becomes swollen, red.
+This complication most often develops against the background of sphenoiditis involving the ethmoidal labyrinth.
+Since the latter anatomical structure is in direct contact with the orbital cavity, microbial flora very easily penetrates into this cavity.
+In this case, retrobulbar ( located behind the eye) abscesses, phlegmons.
+These accumulations of pus further put pressure on the eyeball, causing it to bulge.
+When soft tissues are involved in the inflammatory process, the skin around the eyes becomes swollen and red.
 Movement of the eyeballs is difficult, the patient tries to keep the eye closed.

 Sphenoiditis is an acute or chronic inflammatory disease of the mucous membrane of the sphenoid paranasal sinus.
-In 70% of cases, sphenoiditis is combined with inflammation of all nasal mucous membranes.
-Today in the world from this disease suffers about 15% of the adult and 20% of the child population of the earth.
-With untimely initiation of therapy in 97% of cases in children preschool age sphenoiditis causes serious complications.
-In the vast majority of cases, the causative agent is pneumococcal infection.
+In 70% of cases, sphenoiditis is combined with inflammation of all mucous membranes of the nose.
+Today in the world from of this disease About 15% of the adult and 20% of the child population of the world suffers.
+If therapy is not started in a timely manner in 97% of cases in children preschool age sphenoiditis causes serious complications.
+In the vast majority of cases, the causative agent of the disease is pneumococcal infection.
 Haemophilus influenzae and various types of staphylococcus can also act as a provocateur of the disease.
-For the treatment of sphenoiditis, it is worth using folk and traditional ways which can significantly speed up recovery.
-However, it should be remembered that home remedies are in no way a substitute for conventional treatment.
+To treat sphenoiditis, it is worth using folk and traditional ways, which allows you to significantly speed up recovery.
+However, you should remember that home remedies are in no way a substitute for traditional treatment.

 Reasons for the development of sphenoiditis

-The cause of the disease, of course, is the penetration into the body of the causative agent of the disease.
-However, in order for it to develop and penetrate the mucosa, there must be predisposing factors that weaken the body's defenses.
-Only in the case of a combination of disease-provoking causes and the penetration of its pathogen does sphenoiditis occur. to those predisposing to this disease conditions include:
+The cause of the disease, of course, is the penetration of the pathogen into the body.
+However, in order for it to develop and penetrate the mucosa, predisposing factors must be present that weaken the body’s defenses.
+Only in the case of a combination of causes provoking the disease and penetration of its pathogen does sphenoiditis occur.
+To predisposing to this disease conditions include:

 • congenital narrowness of the sphenoid sinus;